amalgamaco/embassy-ui/docs/docs/getting_started/installation.md

 ```

 For more webpack configuration examples you can check the [Webpack Examples page](./webpack_examples).

-### NPM Private Registry Authorization
-This package was uploaded to Amalgama's GitLab Private NPM Registry and in order to install it you need to set up the registry and an authorization token to access it.

-To learn how to configure Amalgama's NPM Private registry and how to generate and configure an access token you can follow this guide: [Use a package from Amalgama's private registry (Spanish)](https://amalgamaco.notion.site/Usar-un-paquete-de-NPM-de-amalgama-14c007d2e6054f78880792cc613e44da).

 ## Peer dependencies
 You need to install these peer dependencies in order to use the library: